Posts by Austen Shipley — Page 68

 Two major companies in the air transportation business have partnered to grow the industry, not just in the United States but south of the border as well.
 Airbus’ production facility in Mobile recently delivered an A320neo to Volaris, a Mexico-based low-cost airline, Airbus announced.
 Volaris is the first non-U.S.-based airline to take delivery of an […]

-When athletic milestones at the University of Alabama take place, usually football and basketball come to mind.
-However, Sunday evening in Tuscaloosa, it was all about a different program and one Crimson Tide player in particular.
-Montana Fouts, Alabama softball star and pitcher extraordinaire, celebrated her 100th career win Sunday.
-Fittingly, it was in front […]
+Football and Basketball.
+When athletic historical milestones at the University of Alabama take place usually these are the sports that come to mind.
+However, Sunday evening in Tuscaloosa, it was all about a different program and one player in particular.

 Judge Durward remembered for 'grace, charm'

 Sensationalism sells, or at least garners clicks.
-No more has that been the case then with recent stories circulating the web involving Senator Tommy Tuberville and a recent stop he made on Donald Trump Jr.’s radio show, Triggered.
-The Senator is being accused by various news outlets of discrimination against inner city teachers by officials […]
+No more has that been the case then with recent stories circulating on the web involving Senator Tommy Tuberville and a recent stop he made on Donald Trump Jr.'s radio show, Triggered.

 The Noah Act, which was passed Thursday, is something that has the ability to aid those with neurological disorders and law enforcement officers.
 For Rep. Leigh Hulsey, the sponsor of the bill, the legislation hits close to home.
 Her son Noah, is on the autistic spectrum, and served as a guiding light in working with […]